A stack of old magazines on a desk.

 1. Keep the paper items you use every day in plain sight.
 Put new magazines on your coffee table, stationery on your desk, and so on.

 2. Store sentimental items like cards, school papers, and souvenirs in pretty boxes or baskets to display on bookcases and shelves.
-You’re more likely to look through your mementos every now and then if they’re not tucked away in a closet.
+You’re more likely to look through your mementos now and then if they’re not tucked away in a closet.

 3. Keep all your craft and office-related paper goods (like extra printer paper, notebooks, and sticky notes) in the same area.

-13. Store your paper items in Clutter
+15. Store your paper items in Clutter

 For everything you can’t fit in your home, like boxes full of extra wallpaper, old Valentine’s Day cards, and books you’ve already read (here’s how to decide what books to keep), let Clutter store everything for you.